raman-bhatia/raman-bhatia/README.md

 - 🌱 I’m currently learning **Django**

-- 🤩 I’m looking to collaborate on **Full Stack Data Science** projects.

 - 💬 Ask me about **Python and Django**

 - 📫 How to reach me **i.raman.bhatia@gmail.com**